 The SL grant program uses two levels of ranking to determine the importance of a project.
 The first level is comprised of Project Components.
 The second is comprised of Airport Measures.
-(The Project Components and Airport Measures are discussed in Appendix D).
-When setting the priority points for the Project Components, Aeronautics considers the projects in their most likely project purpose and benefit to the overall State Airports System.
+(The Project Components and Airport Measures are discussed in Appendix C).
+When setting the priority points for the Project Components, Aeronautics considered the projects in their most likely project purpose and benefit to the State Airports System overall.
+Six general grant categories used as a framework for ordering the project components and setting priority points are shown in a descending order of highest to lowest importance below.